kamax-matrix/mxhsd/README.md

 mxhsd wants to be as extensible as possible, relying on a module framework, so anyone can manage every detail of its server(s).

 ## Features
-Version 0.1 aims to include the following features/abilities:
+Version 0.1 aims to include the following features/abilities implemented to their strict minimum:

 - Software side
   - [ ] Event-based module framework